ESIPFed/science-on-schema.org/README.md

 ## License

-Copyright [2022] [Adam Shepherd, Matthew B. Jones, Stephen Richard,  Nicolas Jarboe, Dave Vieglais, Douglas Fils, Ruth Duerr, Chantelle Verhey, Melinda Minch, Bryce Me    cum, Nokome Bentley]
+Copyright [2022] [Adam Shepherd, Matthew B. Jones, Stephen Richard,  Nicolas Jarboe, Dave Vieglais, Douglas Fils, Ruth Duerr, Chantelle Verhey, Melinda Minch, Bryce Mecum, Nokome Bentley]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.